by Dan J. Tennenhouse, MD, JD

 115pg manual shipped in 3-4 business days via UPS or USPS

-This 6-hr self-study manual addresses basic risk management and record keeping principles that are applicable to both electronic and paper records.
+This 6-hr self-study manual addresses basic risk management and record keeping principles that are applicable to both electronic and paper records for the dental auxiliary.
 Each chapter focuses on different aspects of chart documentation, patient communication and risk management that need to be captured in the record.
 Specific topics include documenting examinations, observations, informed consent, telephone calls and correcting errors as well as documenting unusual occurrences, conversations with patients and families, patient expectations, explaining complications and avoiding unprofessional comments.
 Each sub-section includes hypothetical questions, rules and guidelines pertaining to the topic discussed followed by Prevention Checklists and Evaluation Questions.

 - Review standard of care, risk management and principles of negligence as pertaining to recordkeeping

-- Understand the relationship between communication, documentation, patient satisfaction and quality of care
+- Understand the relationship between team communication, documentation, patient satisfaction and quality of care

 - Documentation strategies for unusual occurrences, complaints and patient-related conversations